The Milgram Battery

 The experimenter lowered his hand with a huff and consulted his tablet.
 “Morgan Stormrider?
 What were your parents thinking when they gave you such an outlandish name?“

-“They had no say in the matter.”
-Morgan yanked his sleeve back down.
+“They had no say in the matter.“ Morgan yanked his sleeve back down, unwilling to explain to the other man that he had addressed Morgan by the name he used on stage with Crowley's Thoth rather than the one with which he would take his oath.
 “I grew up in foster care.
-My name is my own.”
+My name is my own.“

 “No wonder you seem rather unsociable.
 Research indicates children who grow up without a stable home environment—”